Miami Heat Reportedly Signing Caleb Martin To Two-Way Contract

 The Miami Heat are reportedly expected to add free agent guard Caleb Martin to a two-way contract.

 According to Shams Charania of The Athletic, the Heat will fill out the 20-player training camp roster Martin.
 He last played in the NBA with the Charlotte Hornets.
+A two-way contract allows players to split time between the G League and NBA.
+The Heat have had several two-way contract players become standouts in recent years, including Derrick Jones Jr., and Duncan Robinson.

+Martin, who was the Mountain West Player of the Year as a junior, went undrafted out of Nevada in 2019 but was signed by the Hornets that summer.
+Last year he averaged 5.3 points and 2.5 rebounds in 16 minutes a game.

+The Heat now have a full roster entering training camp.
+After signing guard Kyle Lowry and forwards Markieff Morris and P.J.
+Tucker, the Heat are considered among the top teams in the Eastern Conference and being called a challenger to the Milwaukee Bucks, who defeated the Phoenix Suns in last year's NBA Finals.

 TWITTER: @ShandelRich